The Yokai Learning Environment: Tracking Beliefs Over Space and Time: Background:

-Players are encouraged to end the game early to achieve a higher score, since unused hint cards contribute most to the reward.
-However, the earlier a player ends a game, the less information they can acquire first-hand and thus must infer knowledge from others' behaviour (see \autoref{fig:2ndOrderToMExample} for an example).
-As such, \textit{the final game score measures players' joint ToM reasoning abilities}.
+Players are encouraged to end the game early to achieve a higher score, since unused hint cards contribute most to the final score.
+However, the earlier a player ends a game, the less information they can acquire first-hand and instead from others' behaviour (see \autoref{fig:2ndOrderToMExample} for an example).
+As such, \textit{the final game score reflects players' joint ToM reasoning abilities}.
 In particular, \textit{the rate at which players successfully end the game early reflects how much they rely on belief inference}, making it a powerful new implicit measure of ToM reasoning under uncertainty.

-\looseness=-1 \yokai{} poses three key challenges to cooperative agents: First, achieving a high score requires agents to end a game as early as possible, resulting in a higher risk of failure.
-Second, ending the game early requires interpreting others' actions and tracking their beliefs to form correct own beliefs over the colours of unobserved cards (see \autoref{fig:teaser}).
+\looseness=-1 \yokai{} poses three key challenges to cooperative agents and ZSC specifically: First, achieving a high score requires agents to end a game as early as possible, resulting in a higher risk of failure.
+Second, ending the game early requires interpreting others' actions and tracking their beliefs to form correct own beliefs over the colours of unobserved cards.
 Third, agents must use hints efficiently as grounded communication, but a single misplaced hint can render the game unwinnable.
+In AI research, \yokai{} has been explored in the context of formal logics \citep{fernandez2023logical} and in a preliminary study on the feasibility of training self-play RL agents for \yokai{} \citep{yang2024yokai}.